That's right we now offer a Lake District tour from Liverpool!

 That's where Mountain Goat come in!
 With tours departing three times a week on Tuesday, Thursday & Sundays, it gives visitors of Liverpool the perfect opportunity to have a day out and to enjoy our beautiful National Park.
 Highlights include, a lake cruise, a visit to Hilltop Garden & Shop, time to explore the medieval village of Hawkshead, giving you a fantastic introduction to this beautiful World Heritage Site.
 If that’s not enough to tempt you to book, read more below about some of the locations you will visit:

 Hawkshead is a charming medieval village of narrow alleys and characterful squares in the valley between Lakes Windermere and Coniston.
-Hawkshead is home to a Grammar School which was established in 1585 and where the famous Lake District poet, William Wordsworth went to school.
+Hawkshead is home to a grammar school which was established in 1585 and is where the famous Lake District poet, William Wordsworth went to school.
 There has been a church on the hill overlooking the village since the 14th Century but the current church was built in the 16th Century.

 Tarn Hows is a picturesque beauty sport just to the north of Coniston, originally three smaller tarns, Low, Middle and High, but the building of a dam raised the water level to create a larger body of water.
 Tarn How’s is accessible to everyone, regardless of age and physical ability due to it’s manageable footpath.
 The footpath around the tarn is just short of two miles long and offers the most stunning views!